 When I read that the first thing I thought was, hey, don’t we usually do a lot more than nine attractions in a day.
 I got to figuring and it seemed THE PLAN called for nine attractions by noon.

 So, the Nine by Noon Challenge was born.
 Yep Nine by Noon.
 You can do it and we’ll show you how.

 There is one last thing I want to say about Magic Kingdom Crowds.

 Yes, they are a fact of life.
 They are annoying.
 They can be downright painful at times, but there is One Big Thing to remember when you’re thinking about them.

 You are at DISNEY WORLD!
 Have Fun.
 Make some friends.
 Create a little Magic.
 It’s Walt Disney World for goodness sake.
 What could be better?

 Dad’s Bottom Line

-Now wasn’t that just fun?
+Now wasn’t that just Fun?
 Who’s ready to tackle the Magic Kingdom crowds now?
 You should be.
-Go ahead take Dad's challenge and see if you can beat all the crowds at the "Most Magical Place on Earth".
+Don’t forget about the Nine By Noon Challenge.
+You can do it.